 However, not by me.
-I did not even need to analyse my responses, even before the conversation was finished my stance had become apparent.
+I did not even need to analyse my responses, even before finishing the conversation my stance was clear.
 It was unfortunately not an entirely alien realisation.

-On a few trips in recent times our group has been afforded the services of a guide when travelling in the National Parks, wildnerness and mountainous areas of some destinations.
-I have too much respect for other guides to actually undermine them in anyway.
+On a few trips in recent times the services of a guide have been provided.
+Useful when travelling in the National Parks, wilderness and mountainous areas of some destinations.
+I have too much respect for other guides to actually undermine them in any way.
 However a degree of resentment at being led around on terrain in which I have spent most of my adult life is ashamedly a familiar emotion.

 On a recent trip to France an opportunity to kayak was offered, yes I’m also a Senior Kayak instructor so noting the water was pretty flat, declined stating I would be bored within a few minutes.

 These skills from my past have made me arrogant and an adventure activity snob.
 Here’s the thing though, it is nearly 10 years since I last participated in any of these activities to any standard.
-This means it is a number of years since I really pushed my limits, my fitness is far from acceptable and to be honest skills which were once second nature to me will now be rusty.
+This means it is a several years since I really pushed my limits, my fitness is far from acceptable and skills which were once second nature to me will now be rusty.

 There isn’t any justification in these feelings of resentment.
-My arrogance is not valid and I should not dismiss any guidance, supervision or opportunity which is offered.
-I no longer have that right, this much has become clear to me after a little self reflection.
+My arrogance is not valid and I should not dismiss any guidance, supervision or opportunity offered.
+I no longer have that right, this much has become clear to me after a little self-reflection.
 The truth is this attitude is dangerous, reliance on long past glory and being ill prepared or equipped is the cause of many accidents, rescues and fatalities.

-This has become especially relevant now that I am authoring this site, the tagline of which is “Making Everyday an Adventure“.
+This has become especially relevant now that I am authoring this site, with a tagline of “Making Everyday an Adventure“.

 The aim; as a past adrenalin junkie to explain that adventure is relative and available to all.
 It does not need to involve high risk activities, in fact it does not need any risk at all.

-Every individual is unique, we all have our own experiences and values which influence the way we think and react to situations.
-Every new experience should be considered a potential adventure, it is this attitude which will make it exciting and enjoyable.
+Everybody is unique, we all have our own experiences and values which influence the way we think and react to situations.
+Every new experience is a potential adventure, it is this attitude which will make it exciting and enjoyable.
 Destinations do not make adventures, activities do not make adventures, attitudes do.

 Not everybody agrees of course, there are other adventure snobs out there, I spoke to one on the same social media platform yesterday. he made the following comment: